Note: This blog post is co-authored with my colleague Laurent Colombant

-During the COVID-19 pandemic, our global supply chain has been flooded with suspect offers by uncertain middlemen – creating an atmosphere of confusion and distrust.
+During the COVID-19 pandemic, our global supply chain was flooded with suspect offers by uncertain middlemen.
+This created an atmosphere of confusion and distrust.
 Take the investigation by the FBI in coordination with a California union and Kaiser Permanente to track down a presumably fake company that had agreed to deliver 39 million N95 masks.
 Six million of those were to be delivered to Kaiser.

 In this case, Kaiser had checks in place for onboarding new suppliers.
 Those checks raised a red flag – the supplier failed to provide information about how the buyer could verify and inspect its shipment of masks.
 This is a good news story.
 Funds were never exchanged, and Kaiser helped save many other government agencies from losses.
 Not every situation turns out so well.

 The disruptions COVID-19 brought to our global supply chain were unprecedented.
 Many organizations faced two acute challenges:

 - Suppliers in affected regions or countries reduced or altogether stopped producing some items that were essential to the production of finished goods.
 For example, some medications couldn't be produced, and aircraft production lines for certain models stopped.
 This left many companies scrambling for alternatives.

 - The climate was – and still is – ripe for fraudsters to take advantage of breakdowns and disruptions in these processes.
 But identifying bad players is a challenge.

 With a limited production of supplies, companies around the world worked quickly to find alternative suppliers of critical goods similar to what they normally purchase.
 But they sometimes over-paid for those supplies.
 And they were exposed to risk from bad players who were abusing the situation.